-T-cell/Histiocyte-rich large B-cell lymphoma (THRLBCL) is a rare pathology, uncommon in children population and the few cases reported, had wide range clinical presentations, including advanced stage, extranodal involvement and bad prognosis.
-Authors report a case of a 16-year-old male patient with no medical history, who presented a single left axillary adenopathy.
+T-cell/Histiocyte-rich large B-cell lymphoma (THRLBCL) is a rare pathology, uncommon in the children population, and the few cases reported had a wide range of clinical presentations, including advanced stage, extranodal involvement, and bad prognosis.
+The authors report a case of a 16year-old male patient with no medical history, who presented a single left axillary adenopathy.
 T-cell/Histiocyte-rich large B-cell lymphoma was diagnosed by immunohistochemistry and was classified good prognosis.
-A RCHOP-based chemotherapy was performed with good progress.
-Authors hope to contribute to the literature on THRLBCL and draw the attention of practitioners to its occurrence in the pediatric population.
+RCHOP-based chemotherapy was performed with good progress.
+The authors hope to contribute to the literature on THRLBCL and draw the attention of practitioners to its occurrence in the pediatric population.
 Keywords: Lymphoma, THRLBCL, immunochemistry, pediatric, Ivory Coast